Debt Ratios for Residential Financing

 How to figure your qualifying ratio

-Usually, conventional mortgages require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+For the most part, conventional loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
-Recurring debt includes car loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
+Recurring debt includes credit card payments, vehicle loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, please use this Mortgage Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our Loan Qualification Calculator.

 Don't forget these ratios are just guidelines.
-We will be happy to pre-qualify you to help you figure out how much you can afford.
+We'd be happy to help you pre-qualify to help you determine how much you can afford.

-The Reen Team at American Pacific Mortgage can answer questions about these ratios and many others.
-Give us a call: (408) 626-1879.
+The Reen Team at Direct Mortgage Funding can answer questions about these ratios and many others.
+Call us at 4086261879.